Making the First Contact with Your Mentor

 - Introduce yourself.
 Include some information about you (just one sentence) and attach your CV (make sure that it is up-to-date and in the UMMS format—see here).

 - Be specific about your need for guidance.
 Define how your potential mentor can help you.
 Do you need feedback on a grant or paper?
 Help with research design?
 Guidance on developing a curriculum?

 A more focused ask is likely to be received more positively than a vague request for mentoring.

 - Describe why you are asking this person for help.
 What is their relevant expertise?
 Do you have a colleague in common?
 Have they done something similar to your needs?

 Making the request personal is more likely to get attention.

 Remember: brief emails are best (no more than 4–5 sentences).
 If you are making a personal contact, you may want to practice an elevator speech.

 I am an Assistant Professor in the Department of Neurology specializing in stroke.
 I want to develop a clinical trial on stroke treatment that is similar to the one you published last year.
 Would you have time to discuss the process that you used to develop and implement your trial?

 I am an Assistant Professor in General Pediatrics and will be eligible for promotion in the next year.
-As the FADL rep for our department, I know that you are familiar with the promotion process at UMMS.
+I am aware that you are familiar with the promotion process at UMMS.
 Would you be willing to review my CV and materials?